 (4) Lamps as described in rule 3745-273-05 of the Administrative Code.

-(a) A generator (as defined in this rule) of universal waste; or
+(a) A "generator" (as defined in this rule) of universal waste.

 (b) The owner or operator of a facility, including all contiguous property, that receives universal waste from other universal waste handlers, accumulates universal waste, and sends universal waste to another universal waste handler, to a destination facility, or to a foreign destination.